Competition Rules and Definitions for 2022/23

 entries one week before the competition or as specified.
 All digital

-x 1050 pixel format.
+x 1200 pixel format and image profile should be srgb.
 Therefore landscape format entries must

-format entries must be no taller than 768 pixels.
-If your images
+format entries must be no taller than 1200 pixels.

 PHOTOGRAPHER OF THE YEAR COMPETITION